Last modified: August 28, 2020

 - if the Subprocesor is an Affiliated Infrastructure Provider:

-- the Subprocessor implements and maintains the technical and organizational measures described in Appendix 2, as may be updated from time to time provided that such updates do not result in the degradation of the overall security of the Services; and
+- the Subprocessor implements and maintains those Security Measures described in Section 4 (Affiliated Infrastructure Provider) of Appendix 2, as may be updated from time to time provided that such updates do not result in the degradation of the overall security of the Services; and

 - the Subprocessor maintains one or more of the Compliance Certification(s) and/or SOC Report described in Section 7.4 (Compliance Certification and SOC Report) for its cloud-based infrastructure included in the Services and will make any such Compliance Certification(s) and/or SOC Report available for review by Customer as described in Sections 7.5.1 (Reviews of Security Documentation) and 7.5.3 (Additional Business Terms for Reviews and Audits); and